Luton DART: Background

 In April 2016, London Luton Airport Ltd (LLAL) announced a scheme to create a light rail/automated guided people mover connection between the airport and Luton Airport Parkway station.
 It was envisaged that the introduction of a light-rail link would reduce the journey time between London St Pancras and the airport terminal to less than 30 minutes.

 At launch, that figure is 32 minutes.

 Construction

 The Luton DART link was approved by Luton Borough Council in June 2017.
 Construction work commenced in April 2018, contracted to a VolkerFitzpatrick / Kier Group joint venture.

 The project involved construction of bridges over the A1081 road and tunnels, along with two stations in phase 1.
 The first station was built at Bartlett Square in Napier Park on the east side of Luton Airport Parkway station, and the final station at the airport.

 In 2018, it was announced that the system would be a Cable Liner, manufactured by the Austrian transit manufacturer, Doppelmayr Cable Car (DCC), who also have a contract to operate the system for the first five years.
-The vehicles will be built by the Austrian cabin manufacturer Carvatech.
+The vehicles were built by the Austrian cabin manufacturer Carvatech.